 BT Funds Management Limited NZ

-BT Funds Management (NZ) Limited (BTNZ) manages all of Westpac’s investment funds.
+BT Funds Management (NZ) Limited (BTNZ) is the investment arm of Westpac in New Zealand.
 BT Funds Management joined the Net Zero Asset Managers Initiative in July 2021 and made its Initial Target Disclosure in November 2022.

 100% of total AUM